B&B Accommodation

 Eilean Donan Castle is situated in Loch Duich near Dornie about 8 miles from Kyle of Lochalsh on the A87 road on the west coast of Scotland near the Isle of Skye.
 Loch Long and Loch Alsh are close by.
 The castle can easily be reached on a day trip from Inverness or Fort William either by car or using the coach service to/from Skye.

-Weddings If you wish get married at Eilean Donan Castle, renew your vows there or just have a blessing ceremony, experienced wedding planners such as and can arrange it for you, together with the accommodation of your choice.
+Weddings You can get married at Eilean Donan Castle, renew your vows there or just have a blessing ceremony.
 Make sure you book award-winning Spud the Piper

 |